x0ry/DesktopVibes/README.md

 ## Cycle the desktop wallpaper based on a folder of images:
 powershell ./test.ps1

-## Read windows 10's color, set as your highlight/tracking, & convert RGB to XY for your phillips hue bridge.
+## Set as your highlights & convert RGB to XY for your phillips hue bridge.
 python ./test.py